Speed Racer: American comic adaptations

 NOW Comics launched an American Speed Racer comic book series in 1987.
 The series became a hit with the high production values of airbrush artist Ken Steacy.
 The comics continued for 38 issues and included a spin-off Racer X series and crossovers.
 A miniseries adapting The New Adventures of Speed Racer was also released, which included art by Oscar González Loyo.
 In 1993, NOW Comics and Antarctic Press also published a four-issue intercompany crossover between Speed Racer and the characters of Ben Dunn's Ninja High School.

 In 1999, DC Comics/Wildstorm Productions released a new Speed Racer limited series, which became the #1 pick of industry publication Wizard magazine.
 The manga style of writer/artist Tommy Yune recaptured the look of the original anime, which was soon followed by an industry-wide revival of comic adaptations of other classic animated series.
 The limited series was collected as the trade paperback Speed Racer: Born to Race ISBN 1-56389-649-4, and a Racer X limited series featuring the artwork of Chinese manga artist Jo Chen.

 In 2008, IDW Productions re-released the Wildstorm series as Speed Racer/Racer X: The Origins Collection, and previously published issues from NOW Comics as Speed Racer Vol. 1–5.
 A new limited series, Speed Racer: Chronicles of the Racer, was also produced.

 Seven Seas published an adaptation by Dwayne Alexander Smith in 2007 with art by Elmer Damaso.

 In 2025, Mad Cave Studios began publishing a new Speed Racer comic book series written by David Pepose and illustrated by Davide Tinto.
 Issue #0 was released on Free Comic Book Day on May 3, 2025.
 The first issue was released on July 30, 2025 to generally positive reviews, with Comic Book Round Up averaging its critic rating at 9.4/10.

 Latin American comic adaptation

 Editorial Abril, an Argentine company established by César Civita, published a Spanish-language comic book in the 1970s.
-Soon after, his brother, Victor Civita, published a magazine in Brazil through Editora Abril.
+Soon after, his brother, Victor Civita, published a comic, in Brazil through Editora Abril, which likewise commissioned original stories from local artists.
 In 2000, Editora Abril published a series by Tommy Yune.